vanilla/addons/plugins/Sitemaps/README.md

 Each category has its own sitemap, containing links to each discussion.
 Again, the limit is 50,000 urls.

+## Filtering results

+If you need to filter out the results, there is an event (siteMapCategories) after the categories are fetched to filter out the results.

 ---
 Copyright &copy; 2017 [Vanilla Forums](http://vanillaforums.com).